Jonathan Rea

-He is the first to have won the Superbike World Championship six times: in 2015, 2016, 2017, 2018, 2019 and 2020.
-He also owns the highest number of SBK race wins (107), fastest laps, podiums and total points (over 5,000 gained until the end of August 2021).
+Jonathan Rea (born 2 February 1987) is a Northern Irish motorcycle racer and six-time Superbike World Champion.
+He competed full-time in the Superbike World Championship from 2009 to 2025, winning consecutive titles from 2015 to 2020 and amassing a record 119 race wins.
+Rea announced his retirement from full-time racing in August 2025 and will return to Honda in 2026 as a test rider, also competing in selected Endurance World Championship events.

-Previously he was runner-up in the Supersport World Championship for the Ten Kate Honda team in 2008, and runner-up in the British Superbike Championship in 2007 for the HM Plant Honda team.
+Previously, Rea was runner-up in the Supersport World Championship for Ten Kate Honda in 2008, and runner-up in the British Superbike Championship in 2007 for HM Plant Honda.
 He was named Irish Motorcyclist of the Year in 2007, 2008, 2011 and 2016.
-Rea made two MotoGP starts in 2012, scoring points on both occasions, but has not been a regular rider in the championship.
+Rea made two MotoGP starts in 2012, scoring points on both occasions, but was not a regular rider in the championship.